-The goal of this article is to serve as a primer.
+The goal of this article is to serve as a primer for anyone wanted to get started mastering tracks using only digital tools "in the box".
 Not everything that mastering engineers do can be found in this article.
 Yet I can confidently say that this will work as a good foundation for anyone wanting to get started mastering their own tracks.

 Every mix has it’s own unique properties and thus finding the optimal EQ, imaging, and dynamics is not a matter of applying blanket rules to everything.
 Instead it's about finding the unique qualities of the audio and working to optimise everything around them.

 One of the biggest mistakes you can make in mastering is to do something without purpose.
 Just because compression is sometimes used in mastering, it doesn’t mean your mix needs it.
 When you reach for that next plugin, ask yourself if you are doing this for a reason, to solve a problem, or if you’re just doing it because it’s a done thing.

 Remember, the goal when mastering is to create a master that sounds great.
 If the mix already sounds great, then don’t hesitate to do very little or even nothing in terms of sonic processing.
 As Ian Shepherd says, Do no harm.

 Now we’ve got the more philosophical stuff out of the way, let’s get practical!

 Mastering is largely monitoring.
 Every decision you make in mastering is based on what you hear so, naturally, the quality of one’s monitoring is very important.